xenify-io/litepaper/README.md

 <br>

 Xenifiy is a groundbreaking protocol that champions fairness, sustainability, and user engagement.
 At the heart of its tokenomics structure lies XNF, the platform's native token.
 XNF serves as the primary incentive for users, with a limited supply of 22.6 million.
-By engaging in a multitude of protocol activities such as burning, staking and swapping tokens, users are rewarded, fostering a dynamic ecosystem where benefits accrue based on contributions and involvement.
-With this thoughtful design, Xenify guarantees a level playing field for all users, creating an environment where everyone can reap the rewards and laying the foundation for an equitable, community-driven platform.
+By participating in various protocol activities such as burning, locking, recycling, and swapping, users are rewarded, fostering a dynamic ecosystem where benefits are accrued on contributions and involvement.
+With this thoughtful design, Xenify ensures a level playing field for all users, building an environment where everyone can enjoy the rewards and establishing a foundation for an equitable, community-driven platform.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ Token Supply

 XNF is the lifeblood of the Xenify protocol, and features a limited total supply of 22.6 million tokens.
 The distribution process for XNF is designed with transparency and equity in mind, ensuring a level playing field for all.
 With no pre-mines, investor allocations, founder allocations, or team allocations, the Xenify protocol fosters an environment of fairness and inclusivity.
-Users have the opportunity to earn XNF equity by engaging in various activities, such as burning vXEN or vUSDy tokens and swapping tokens across supported chains.
+Users have the opportunity to earn XNF equity by engaging in various activities, such as burning XEN or YSL tokens and swapping tokens from supported chains.
 This unique token supply model not only promotes active participation but also cultivates a thriving, community-focused ecosystem that everyone can be a part of.

 <br>